island-is/handbook/docs/api-design-guide/implementation/testing.md

 ## Different types of tests

 - Unit testing — the API code unit is doing things right.
-- Integration testing — the integration of more than one API code unists is doing the right thing.
+- Integration testing — the integration of more than one API code units is doing the right thing.
 - Functionality testing — the API works and does exactly what it’s supposed to do.
 - Reliability testing — the API can be consistently connected to and lead to consistent results
 - Load testing — the API can handle a large amount of calls